Policies & Regulations - Student Organization Administration Policy

-All University of Maine student publications and student broadcast media organizations and activities are governed by and accountable to the Student Publications Board and the Broadcast Media Board, respectively, as a condition of their receiving any “Student Activity” or “Communication” fee monies These Boards are established and chartered in full recognition of, and with respect for, the legal and educational responsibilities and proprietary interests of the University, and for the long-honored principle of an editorially independent campus press and broadcast media.
-Both Boards are appointed by and accountable to the President of the University of Maine and his/her designee.
+All University of Maine student publications and student broadcast media organizations and activities are governed by and accountable to the Student Media Board, as a condition of their receiving any “Student Activity” or “Communication” fee monies.
+This Board is established and chartered in full recognition of, and with respect for, the legal and educational responsibilities and proprietary interests of the University, and for the long-honored principle of an editorially independent campus press and broadcast media.
+The Board is appointed by and accountable to the President of the University of Maine and his/her designee.

 A. Requirements for Direct-Funded Certification